 St Theresa’s is a one form entry Catholic Primary School taking Catholic children in the local area from 4 to 11 years of age.
-There is currently an extra class (bulge class) in Year 6 at the moment which is why our number on roll is 240.

 We are a happy, successful school where children develop into independent learners.